leonardo3130/QuizPal/README.md

+> 🚧 **Work In Progress**
+>
+> This section/document/project is currently under active development.
+> Features, content, and structure may change frequently.
+> Please check back later for updates!

 # 📚 Study Helper Bot – Command Reference

-This bot helps you learn smarter with flashcards, quizzes, summaries, and explanations.
-Below is the list of available commands.
+Simple bot to help you with your studies, built to learn (it's going really bad) the Rust programming language.

+In the following sections you will find some beautiful commands descriptions created by Geminone.

 ---